PaulCapestany/centos-haproxy-terraform/README.md

 If any of the web instances are turned off they will return to serving traffic once online again (the load-balancer will also resume its job if rebooted).
 For example, if **"C"** is experiencing some technical difficulty, and **"D"** has for some reason had to completely restart, web requests won't be directed at **"D"** since it's offline.
 By the way, for this demo, HAProxy's admin interface is exposed at *[/stats](http://52.23.181.242/stats)* for convenience and testing purposes.

-\* if further automating SysAdmin-like tasks is of interest to you, feel free to check out my [couchbase-sync-gateway-terraform](https://github.com/PaulCapestany/couchbase-sync-gateway-terraform) repo.
+\* however, if further automating SysAdmin-like tasks is the kinda thing you're into, feel free to check out my [couchbase-sync-gateway-terraform](https://github.com/PaulCapestany/couchbase-sync-gateway-terraform) repo.

 ## Usage